 In the next step, you can select the streaming service.
 OBS supports a wide range of streaming services.
 It can easily set up the service with the software using a streaming key.

-Once you have the Stream key, you can copy it and paste it in the OBS Studio.
+Once you have the Stream key, you can copy it and paste it into the OBS Studio.

 And that’s it.
 I am almost ready to stream my video on Twitch.
 Review the settings for the last time and hit “Apply Settings”.